dakotahp/cdatech.group/_source/_sections/intro.md

 ---
-layout: page
+title: Intro
-title: About
+icon: fa-home
-permalink: /about/
+order: 1
 ---

 The Coeur d'Alene Tech Group is a user group for tech industry people in or near